bckenstler/CLR/README.md

 ```
 Calling `_reset()` allows you to start a new cycle w/ new parameters.

 `_reset()` also sets the cycle iteration count to zero.
-If you are using a policy with dynamic amplitude scaling, this ensures the scaling function is reset as well.
+If you are using a policy with dynamic amplitude scaling, this ensures the scaling function is reset.

 If an argument is not not included in the function call, then the corresponding parameter is unchanged in the new cycle.
 As a consequence, calling